seandstewart/bardly/pending/tragedies/king-lear/12-player.md

 Sir, 'tis my occupation to be plain:
 I have seen better faces in my time
 Than stands on any shoulder that I see
-Before me at this instant.
+Before me at this instant. /

 **CORNWALL**
-This is some fellow,
+/ This is some fellow,
 Who, having been praised for bluntness, doth affect
 A saucy roughness, and constrains the garb
 Quite from his nature: he cannot flatter, he,
 An honest mind and plain, he must speak truth!
 These kind of knaves I know, which in this plainness
-Harbour more craft and more corrupter ends
+Harbor more craft and more corrupter ends
 Than twenty silly ducking observants
 That stretch their duties nicely.
 What was the offence you gave him?